jackokring/KRTPluginA/README.md

 Index - Version - Demo
 ===

+The version number indicates the API build compatibility and feature use.
+So 1 is VCVRack V1 API.
+These will be changed as higher API number features are used and adapted to.

 1. [A](#a) - 1 - [DA](https://github.com/jackokring/KRTPluginADemo/blob/master/DA.vcv)
 2. [μ](#μ) - 1 - [crisp](https://github.com/jackokring/KRTPluginADemo/blob/master/crisp.vcv)
 3. [T](#t) - 1 - [I shat the she riff](https://github.com/jackokring/KRTPluginADemo/blob/master/I%20shat%20the%20she%20riff..vcv)